What is IMO?

 How can you treat IMO?

 High levels of methane in the breath indicate abnormal amounts of methane producing archaea in the gut, suggesting that there is a dysbiosis.
 This imbalance of the gut microbiome can be treated with antimicrobials, or if needed, antibiotics (7).
 These treatments aim to reduce levels of archaea in the gut so that less symptom causing methane is produced.
 Some doctors may also advise a special diet to ease symptoms and figure out if certain foods should be avoided or eaten more regularly to support long term gut health (7).
-This may be followed by a specific supplement for gut recovery.
+Read more about treatment options in our blog.

 Ready to stop guessing and bring clinical-grade data to your digestive care?
 Use our directory to find an approved independent specialist and begin your testing journey today.